NotsOverflow/DeviceControledWithMind/README.md

 ### Result :
   - Reality dosn't seam to work this way ( maybe it's not the same setup as the documentary )*
 ### What's next ?
-  - Trying again with a geiger counter and a radioactive material in a faraday cage
+  - Trying again with a geiger counter and a radioactive material for even better random